ParnaRoyChowdhury777/Meme_Generator---MemePool/README.md

 # Meme_Generator
-This is a meme generating website built using HTML, CSS and Javascript.
+This is a meme generating website built using HTML, CSS and Vanilla Javascript.
  Readme will be updated soon .